miloszksiazek/Dog-or-cat/README.md

 	2. Model Training: Train the CNN on labeled images using supervised learning.
 	3. Evaluation: Assess model accuracy using test datasets.
 	4. Prediction: Use the trained model to predict whether an image is a dog or a cat.
+Usage
+	1. Clone the repository
+ 	2. Open the DogOrCat.ipynb file in Jupyter Notebook.
+	3. Follow the steps in the notebook to train and evaluate the model.

+Future Enhancements
+	•	Support for more animal classes.
+	•	Deployment as a web app using Flask or Streamlit.
+	•	Integration with cloud services for real-time predictions.

+Acknowledgments
+	•	Inspiration for this project came from classic Kaggle datasets like Dogs vs. Cats.
+	•	Special thanks to open-source communities for providing invaluable resources